umccr/ica-ica-lazy/README.md

 ica tokens create --project-name "development" --api-key "$(pass "/ica/api-keys/development")"
 ```

 If a whole bunch of random letters and numbers came up on your terminal, congrats!
 You can move on to the next section.

+:warning:
+You must also save a 'personal' (by checking all workgroup contexts) api-key under `/ica/api-keys/default-api-key`.
+While the scripts below are based off a 1:1 mapping between workgroups and projects, there will be some projects that
+do not have an associated workgroup.
+Since for this ICA release, token creation doesn't depend on the scope on the api-key
+we can fall back on this api-key (default-api-key) in the event there is no set workgroup for a given project.

 ### Using this repo :construction: